-This year she will be featured in Laura Kaminsky's As One with West Edge Opera, and is collaborating with composer Jude Vaclavik on a piece based on Lydia Davis's story "Glenn Gould".
+Last summer Ms. Patterson was featured in Laura Kaminsky's As One with West Edge Opera, and is currently collaborating with composer Jude Vaclavik on a piece based on Lydia Davis's story "Glenn Gould".

 The creator of a curriculum for vocal composers titled "The Composer's Voice", Ms. Patterson has presented classes on vocal writing at Juilliard and Mannes, and is an official consultant for Opera Philadelphia's composers in residence.

 She is also a co-founder and the Director of Music for Victory Hall Opera in Charlottesville, VA (victoryhallopera.org), a pioneering new company formed around a core Ensemble of extraordinary singers.

 A Midsummer Night’s Dream

 Hänsel und Gretel